denoland/docs/runtime/manual/node/index.md

 ## Unstable compatibility features

-Node and npm compatiblity is an ongoing project for the Deno team.
+Node and npm compatibility is an ongoing project for the Deno team.
 As such, there are a number of unstable features aimed at improving compatibility that you may want to reference.
 Please check out the [unstable feature flags](/runtime/manual/tools/unstable_flags) documentation for